MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 This method attempts to install the requested snaps, if they are permitted.
 If the installation of any snap fails, its object value on the result will contain an `error` property with the error that caused the installation to fail.

-Optionally you can specify a [SemVer range](https://www.npmjs.com/package/semver) of a Snap to be installed.
-Metamask will try to install a version that is max-satisfying of all the possible versions within that range.
-Should a Snap be already installed with a version that isn't in the requested range, Metamask will try to upgrade the installed Snap to satisfy the range, or an error returned if an upgrade is not possible or denied by the user.
+Optionally, you can specify a [SemVer range](https://www.npmjs.com/package/semver) for any snap to be installed.
+If you do so, MetaMask will try to install a version of the snap that satisfies the requested range.
+If a compatible version of a snap is already installed, the request to install that snap will automatically succeed.
+If an incompatible version is installed, MetaMask will attempt to update the snap to the latest version that satisfies the requested range.
+The request will succeed if the snap is successfully updated, and fail if the update could not be completed.

 #### Example